 In the last twenty five years, Sharon has also paved the way in the world of open adoptions; believing in preserving connections over time.
 Sharon has lectured extensively both domestically and abroad; written two books and contributed to dozens of others; produced training videos and written curriculum to teach both adoptive parents as well as professionals.
 She is respected for her conference opening addresses and her several days trainings both with people touched by adoption as well as professionals.

 Sharon is also the co-author, along with Lois Melina, of the Open Adoption Experience: A Complete Guide for Adoptive and Birth Families from Making the Decision through the Child’s Growing Years (1993); Cooperative Adoption: The Official Handbook along with Marri Rillera (1985); contributor of Creating Kinship, U. of Southern Maine, Working With Older Adoptees: A Sourcebook of Innovative Models(1994); contributor to Siblings in Adoption and Foster Care; Traumatic Separations and Honored Connections ( 2009).
 Sharon has also published articles in Adoptive Family Magazine; PACT Press and Adoption Therapist; she has also been featured in newspapers and magazines across the country.

 Sharon has been honored by the Congress as an Angel in Adoption; the American Adoption Congress; the North American Council on Adoption; ATTACh (The Association for Treatment and Training in the Attachment of Children); Annette Baran and Rueben Pannor Award for Outstanding Work in Adoption and many other recognitions throughout her career.

 Sharon has also parented by birth, adoption and foster care and has watched her family grow to include seven Great Grandchildren.
 She has watched the powerful forces of genetics play out in her growing family and the impact of the life long implications of adoption on each family member.

-Both as a professional and a family member, she was led to develop a prospective on these life long implications, along with friend and colleague Deborah Silverstein L.C.S.W., which have framed her life work into the Seven Core Issues of Adoption upon which trainings and writings have been based.
+Both as a professional and a family member, she was led to develop a perspective on these lifelong implications, along with friend and colleague Deborah Silverstein L.C.S.W., which have framed her life’s work into the Seven Core Issues of Adoption upon which trainings and writings have been based.

 Sharon is delighted to join the National Center on Adoption and Permanency (NCAP) as a trainer and consultant.